 The role of the project manager is that of an enabler.
-Her job is to help the team members get the work completed, to "run interference" for them, to get scarce resources that they need, and to buffer them from outside forces that would disrupt the work.
+Her job is to help the team get the work completed, to "run interference" for them, to get scarce resources that they need, and to buffer them from outside forces that would disrupt the work.
 She is not a project czar.
-She should be-above everything-a leader; in the true sense of the word.
+She should be-above everything-a leader, in the true sense of the word.

 The best definition of leadership that I have found is the one by Vance Packard (1962).
 He says, "Leadership is the art of getting others to want to do something that you believe should be done."
-The operative word here is want.
-Dictators get others to ment is that the people who must do the work should help plan it.
+The operative word here is "want."
+Dictators get others to do things that they want done.
+So do guards over prison work teams.
+But a leader gets people to want to do the work, and that is a significant difference.